eskil/a-star-wx-elixir/README.md

 * `start` and `stop`, the nodes to find a path between.

-* `heur_fun` function `node, node :: cost` computes heuristic
-  cost.
-The common case in a 2D polygon map is the straight-line distance.
+* `heur_fun` function `node, node :: cost` computes the heuristic cost.
+The default is the euclidian distance.

 ```elixir
 fn a, b -> Vector.distance(a, b) end